 Professor Awarded Patent, Draws from Cybersecurity Experience

 In September 2019, Branden Williams, MBA ’04, accomplished a long-held dream: being awarded a patent.
 Williams’ patent draws from his extensive work in information technology and cybersecurity and comes up with a novel way to process payment systems.
 He has run strategy for two cybersecurity groups — both of which focused on firms that accept credit/debit cards as a form of payment — and written a number of books on the Payment Card Industry Data Security Standard (PCI DSS).

 Sandra Blanke, Ph.D., CISSP, CRISC

 “One of my most interesting and challenging classes was led by Dr. Sandra Blanke, who teaches courses in cyber and technology within the master’s and doctoral programs at the UD Gupta College of Business.
 Her work spans over 20 years and includes a wealth of research and development in the field of cybersecurity.
-I have learned so much from her work with the university and outside initiatives, including the George S. Sturgeon Women in Cybersecurity Scholarship.
+I have learned so much from her work with the university and outside initiatives.
 Read more about this incredible voice in the field.” - Dominique West, MS ’19

 Cybersecurity Summit Sparks Investment Hopes

 “Renita Murimi, a University of Dallas associate professor of cybersecurity, called the summit ‘a positive step in the right direction’ in an interview with Capital.com.
 She said the participating companies collectively process a large amount of data and ‘contribute significantly’ to ‘the data-driven economy.’”